ncatlab/nlab-content/pages/4/4/1/1/1144/content.md

 +-- {: .proof}
 ###### Proof

-This is effectively a restatement of a result that appears effectively below proposition 15.8 in HalperinThomas and is reproduced in some repackaged form as [Hess 06, theorem 2.2](#Hess06).
+This is the restatement of a result that appears, effectively, below  [Félix, Halperin & Thomas 2000, Prop.
+15.8](#FelixHalperinThomas00) and is reproduced in some repackaged form as [Hess 06, theorem 2.2](#Hess06).
 We recall the [[model category|model category-theoretic]] context that allows to rephrase this result in the above form.

 Let $C = \{a \to c \leftarrow b\}$ be the pullback [[diagram]] category.